Dow Dumps 500+ On Inflation Concerns

 Stocks tanked on Wednesday after March inflation data came in hotter than expected, likely pushing off interest rate cuts by the Federal Reserve that investors have been anticipating.

-Bank shares, including JPMorgan Chase declined 1%, and industrial shares like Honeywell, slipped 1.9% on worries higher rates will start to suffocate the economy.
-Once red-hot tech stocks Microsoft and Apple also pulled back 1% each.
+Bank shares, including JPMorgan Chase, dipping 1%, and industrial shares like Honeywell, slipped 1.9% on worries higher rates will start to suffocate the economy.
+Once red-hot tech stocks Microsoft lost 0.9% while pulled back 0.7%.

-All sectors in the broad market index were red for the day.
+Except for energy, all sectors in the broad market index were in the red for the day.
 Real estate fell around 4%, leading sector losses for the day.
-The S&P 500 had been treading water in April in anticipation of this inflation report following a roaring start to the year where the benchmark rallied 10% for its best first quarter gain in five years.
+The S&P 500 had been treading water in April in anticipation of this inflation report following a roaring start to the year where the benchmark rallied 10%, its best first-quarter gain in five years.

 The CPI in March rose 0.4% for the month and 3.5% year-over-year, versus estimates of a 0.3% monthly increase and 3.4% year-over-year, according to economists polled by Dow Jones.
 Core CPI, which excludes volatile food and energy prices, accelerated 0.4% from the previous month while rising 3.8% from a year ago, compared to estimates for 0.3% and 3.7%, respectively.
 CPI in April increased at a 3.2% annual pace for all items.

+Investor sentiment was further dampened following the release of March's Fed meeting minutes, which reflected officials' concerns that inflation isn't moving quickly enough toward the Fed's 2% target.

-Prices for the 10-year Treasury dropped sharply, raising yields to 4.51% from Tuesday's 4.36%.
+Prices for the 10-year Treasury swooned, raising yields to 4.55% from Tuesday's 4.36%.
 Treasury prices and yields move in opposite directions.

 About Us Contact Us Advertise License Our Content Jobs Disclaimer Privacy Policy